 Stewart-Haas Racing to end operations at conclusion of 2024 NASCAR season

-CHARLOTTE (WISH) — Stewart-Haas Racing made a major announcement on Tuesday, revealing that the NASCAR team will end operations at the end of the current season.
+CHARLOTTE, N.C.
+(WISH) — Stewart-Haas Racing made a major announcement on Tuesday, revealing that the NASCAR team will end operations at the end of the current season.

 Team co-owners Tony Stewart and Gene Haas issued the following statement: